web-platform-tests/interop/2025/selection-process.md

 ### Champion Selection

-**Timeline**: October 3rd, 10th, 17th
+**Timeline**: October 17th and 24th

 Interop participants propose focus areas, consisting of one or more proposals, that they would like to champion.
-Proposals will initially be shared in time for the meeting on October 10th, and champions finalised on October 17th.
+Proposals will initially be shared in time for the meeting on October 17th, and champions finalised on October 24th.

 Where more than one participant wants to champion the same focus area proposal a single champion must be nominated for the remainder of the